magento/devdocs/src/community/resources/contribution-day-organizer-handbook.md

 You should consider what commuting to the venue for out-of-town attendees will be like and prepare route and hotel recommendations.

 #### Food and Beverages
 Attendees expect food and drinks to be available at the venue.
 Ensure that the venue can accommodate a lunch and possibly a networking/mixer/wind-down for after the main event.
+Also, consider providing information about dietary requirements, some attendees may have allergies and need food that has been prepared and served accordingly.

 #### Wi-Fi
 Technical and collaborative events such as Contribution Days require good Wi-Fi.
 This is not optional.
 You need to expect that every attendee will come with one or more laptops & mobile devices and they will expect to connect to a speedy wireless network.
 Please put in extra consideration around making sure that the network access has a good top speed as well as the available bandwidth to support 2+ devices for each attendee.
 The Wi-Fi password should be readily available to attendees, they should not have to ask or hunt around for it.